 Ayurveda is a 5000 year old system of traditional medicine with an emphasis on prevention and a focus on mind-body synergy to achieve optimal health and wellbeing.
+So what is dosha?
 According to ayurvedic principles, each individual is born with a specific combination of three life energies called doshas.
 This combination of kapha, vata and pitta doshas determines your physical and mental characteristics and is unique to you.
 Ayurvedic practitioners refer to your unique constitution as prakruti.

 When our doshas remain in balance we experience optimal health and wellbeing.
 However, when there is imbalance (vikruti) we feel out of sorts.
 The symptoms or disease you present with when imbalance occurs will depend on which dosha is more dominant to your unique constitution.